codingman-aiwass/privacy_compliance/README.md

 - Run `python3 run_jar.py`
 - Run `python3 run_UI_static.py`

 '''One command run'''
 If you choose to run this, you **should not** change settings in above modules, i.e., you should not change settings in RunningConfig.ini and RunningConfig.properties.
-Make sure you are at `{your workdir}/privacy_compliance` first, and then run `python3 run.py -c config.ini` .
+Make sure you are at `{your workdir}/privacy_compliance` first.
-- Make sure you are at./privacy_compliance.

 - Run `pip install -r requirements.txt`
 - Run `pip install -r requirements_yolov5.txt`
 - Run `pip install hanlp[full] -U`
 - Install the ChromeDriver according to the chrome version in your local machine.
 - Install the tesseract and config its language package.

-- If you want to run with config file, run`python3 run.py -c config.ini`, else run `python3 run.py
+- If you want to run with config file, run`python3 run.py -c config.ini`, else run `python3 run.py`
+- If you want to ask llm about privacy policy.
+You can go to `Privacy-compliance-detection-2.1/core` and execute `python3 compliance_analysis.py` or `python3 permission_query.py`.

 #### Note